-(1) It approved the annual financial statements LAMPSA SA (Company and Consolidated) and the Annual Financial Report of the Board for the year 2014 (1.1.2014 - 31.12.2014), after hearing the Audit Report of the Auditors on the annual financial statements of December 31, 2014 (individual and consolidated),
+(1) the AGM approved the annual financial statements of Lampsa S.A. (separate and consolidated) together with the reports of the Board of Directors of the financial year 2015 (1.1.2015-31.12.2015), after the hearing of the independent auditors' report on the annual financial statements of 31.12.2015 (separate and consolidated),

-(2) the AGM released the members of the Board of Directors as well as the auditors from any responsibility on the drafting and audit of the annual financial statements as well as on the management of the company of the financial year 2014,
+(2) the AGM released the members of the Board of Directors as well as the auditors from any responsibility on the drafting and audit of the annual Financial Statements as well as on the management of the company of FY 2015,

-(3) the AGM elected auditing firm for the annual and interim financial statements of the Company for the financial year 2015, GRANT THORNTON SA and its respective auditors, Mr George Deligiannis (SOEL 15791) as its statutory and Mr Yiannis Leos (SOEL 24881) as its substitute, and set its remuneration,
+(3) the AGM elected auditing firm for the audit of annual and interim Financial Statements of the Company for FY 2015, GRANT THORNTON SA and set its remuneration,

-(4) the AGM approved a total amount of 25.000 Euro as fees for the Board of Directors' member, Ms. Chloe Laskaridi, for the year 2014 and has pre-approved an amount of 25.000 Euro for the year 2015,
+(4) the AGM approved a total amount of 31.200 Euro as fees for the Board of Directors' member, Ms. Chloe Laskaridi, for the year 2015 and has pre-approved an amount of 35.000 Euro for FY 2016,